spencerparkin/GeometricAlgebra/README.md

 # GeometricAlgebra

-A geometric algebra library written in C#.
+This is a geometric algebra library written in C#.
+It can perform both numeric and symbolic calculations.